 By 2015, Twitch had more than 100 million viewers per month.
-In 2017, Twitch remained the leading live streaming video service for video games in the US, and had an advantage over YouTube Gaming, which was shut down in 2018.
+In 2017, Twitch remained the leading live streaming video service for video games in the US, and had an advantage over YouTube Gaming, which shut down its standalone app in May 2019.
 As of February 2020, it had 3 million broadcasters monthly and 15 million daily active users, with 1.4 million average concurrent users.
 As of May 2018, Twitch had over 27,000 partner channels.